ipsum-network/guides/IPSUM-MN-GUIDE-WINDOWS-LINUX-VPS-SERVER.md

 * Let’s make sure that we have a 3G swapfile.
 The following instruction set from Vultr has helped many times.
 (https://www.vultr.com/docs/setup-swap-file-on-linux)
 * Once that has been completed, it is now time to download the latest version of the wallet onto your VPS.
-Paste from the instructions below.
+For now, that is 3.0.0.2 Paste from the instructions below.

 ```wget https://github.com/ipsum-network/ips/releases/download/v3.0.0.2/ips-3.0.0.2-linux.tar.gz```